yunlong10/Ads-1k/README.md

 - `coh_anno_test.json`: The annotation file of coherence for 99 data in test set.
 - `data_info.json`: The information of 942 ad videos data for training.
 - `seg_labels_test.json`: The segments with narrative techniques labels of each video in test set.
-- `test_info.json`: The information of 99 ad videos data for testing
+- `test_info.json`: The duration information of 99 ad videos data for testing

 - `bert_feats_test.pkl`:  The features of text contents (subtitles) extracted by BERT.
 - `swin_feats_test.pkl`:  The features of visual infomation  (frames) extracted by Swin-Transformer (Large) from videos for test.